PAMinerva/LearnDirectX/_sources/Tutorials/01-HelloDirectX/hello-triangle.md

 The front face of a triangle is the face that is oriented towards the normal vector.
 This vector is perpendicular to the triangle and points away from its front face.
 The rasterizer receives the vertices of each primitive in a specific order, specified in the input assembler state based on the primitive type and topology, and can determine whether a triangle is back-facing or front-facing by checking the sign of the triangle's area computed in render target space.
 In a later tutorial, we will see how to derive a formula to compute the signed area of a triangle and how it can be used to establish whether a triangle is back-facing or front-facing.

-The following image demonstrates the effect of setting the rasterizer state to cull the back face of triangles.
+The image below demonstrates the effect of setting the rasterizer state to cull the back face of triangles.
 In that case, the rasterizer will not generate any pixels for primitives showing their back face.
 This means that subsequent stages won't process any pixels for those primitives, and you will see through them as if they were transparent.

 ```{figure} images/02/backface-culling.png
 ```

+(attribute-interpolation-label)=
 ### Attribute interpolation

 We know that vertex attributes are data associated with vertices, but the rasterizer generates pixels from primitives.
 This raises a question: what color is a pixel inside a triangle?
 In other words, given the three vertices of a triangle storing color information, what is the color of a point within the triangle?
 Fortunately, the rasterizer can calculate this for us by interpolating the attributes of the vertices of a primitive using barycentric coordinates, and adjusting the result to account for the problems that arise when obtaining a 2D representation from a 3D primitive.
 Don't worry if the last sentence seemed confusing.
 The rasterizer is a fixed-function stage, and we can simply welcome the result in the pixel shader without getting too caught up in the low-level details.
-However, the image below should help to illustrate why the rasterizer needs to fix the interpolation.
+However, the following image should help to illustrate why the rasterizer needs to fix the interpolation.

 ```{figure} images/02/perspective-correction.png
 ```